 Jump to:

-No Bake Coconut Power Balls with Peanut Butter
+No Bake Coconut Peanut Butter Balls

-When it seems like my family is constantly on the go, these protein-packed Coconut Peanut Butter Power Balls save the day.
-They take just about 10 minutes to put together and couldn’t be easier to make.
 You can throw a couple into a soccer bag to eat on the way to practice, hand one to your kids as they head out the door to catch the bus, or snack on them yourself to keep you going through it all.
+They are packed full of healthy ingredients like oats, peanut butter, honey, flax seeds, and coconut.

 - Rolled Oats - make sure you use rolled oats or steel cut oats for this recipe.
 Instant oats will turn quite mushy and sticky rather than giving you that nice chew.

-- Shredded Coconut - I prefer using unsweetened shredded coconut, but you can use sweetened coconut if you don’t mind the added sugar.
+- Shredded Coconut - I prefer using unsweetened shredded coconut, but you can use sweetened coconut if you donโt mind the added sugar.

 - Rice Krispies Cereal - this adds a nice, light crunch to the power balls.

 - Peanut Butter - you can use either creamy peanut butter or crunchy peanut butter.
-It’s up to what you like most.
-Just make sure not to use one of the “natural” peanut butters that separates.
+Itโs up to what you like most.
+Just make sure not to use one of the โnaturalโ peanut butters that separates.
 You could also substitute other types of nut butter, such as almond butter or cashew butter.

 - Flax Seed - you can use pre-ground flax seed.
 However, if you purchase plain flax seed you will need to grind it before using.
-Our bodies aren’t able to break down whole flax seeds so they always need to be ground prior to using.
+Our bodies arenโt able to break down whole flax seeds so they always need to be ground prior to using.

 - Honey - any kind of honey will work great.

-- Maple Syrup - pure maple syrup is best because it won’t have additional corn syrup or other added sugars.
+- Maple Syrup - pure maple syrup is best because it wonโt have additional corn syrup or other added sugars.
 You could also substitute more honey, or another natural sweetener such as agave.

 - M&Ms - I like using mini M&Ms because their size works better for these tiny power balls.
 You could use regular sized M&Ms if you want, or you could substitute your favorite flavor of mini chocolate chips.

-More Power Balls Mix-in Ideas
+More Peanut Butter Ball Mix-in Ideas

-You don’t need to limit yourself to only using the ingredients listed in this recipe.
+You donโt need to limit yourself to only using the ingredients listed in this recipe.
 Feel free to add in, swap out, and get creative.
 Here are a few of our other favorite energy ball ingredients:

 - Chia seeds